Gradient estimates for semigroups associated with stochastic differential equations driven by cylindrical L\'{e}vy processes: Proof of Lemma

 Furthermore, we will require Young's inequality which is

 for $x,y\geq 0$ and $a,b>1;\frac{1}{a}+\frac{1}{b}=1$.
 Finally, we will use

 for $x,y\geq 0$ and $0\leq p\leq 1$.

-Now we proceed to proving various results that will lead to the proof of Lemma A.3.
-Since we impose stricter conditions compared to \cite{kulik2023gradient}, we can strengthen the result on $q$-integrability of $B_k(t)$ in Proposition A.2 as follows.
+Now we proceed to proving various results that will lead to the proof of Lemma~\ref{lemma_GandnablaG}.
+Since we impose stricter conditions compared to \cite{kulik2023gradient}, we can strengthen the result on $q$-integrability of $B_k(t)$ in Proposition~\ref{prop_bismut} from \cite{kulik2023gradient} as follows.

 \begin{lemma} Assume Condition~\ref{cond_levymeasure}.
 For any $t\geq 0$, the $\R^d$-valued random variable $B(t)$ is $q$-integrable for $1\leq q\leq \tau$.
 Specifically, we have

 where the factor $C_6$ is defined in Lemma~\ref{lemma_kunita} and the remaining notations are given in Condition~\ref{cond_levymeasure}.